 PlanesBristol and Birmingham are the nearest airports; fly there from UK cities including Belfast, Edinburgh, Glasgow, Inverness and Newcastle, as well as from Jersey.
 For international flights, London Heathrow and Gatwick are both under a three-hour drive away.

-TrainsDirect trains from London Paddington run regularly to Cotswold stations, including Chippenham, Kemble, Kingham, Moreton-in-Marsh, Stroud, Gloucester and Cheltenham.
+TrainsDirect trains from London Paddington run regularly to stations in the Cotswolds, including Chippenham, Gloucester, Kemble, Kingham, Moreton-in-Marsh and Stroud.
 Most journeys will only take an hour or two.

-AutomobilesFrom London, the Cotswolds is a couple of hours away along the M4; the nearby M5 offers access from Bristol and Birmingham.
-It’s worth taking a car to the region: the country-lane driving is unparalleled.
+AutomobilesFrom London, the Cotswolds is only a couple of hours away along the M4; the M5 offers access from Bristol and Birmingham.
+It’s worth taking a car to the region – there’s no better place for country-lane cruising.